 With over 300 registered student organizations at Emory, including 20 organizations at Goizueta, it is easy to find the right one for you.
 There are organizations for every interest and focus, including: international/cultural, social, professional, recreational, special interests, sports, religious, service, and political.

-Find helpful information regarding career exploration, interview preparation, internship and job boards, company research, and career services programs such as networking receptions, etiquette dinners, and Career Prep Week.
+Use the BBA Portal to find helpful information regarding career exploration, interview preparation, internship and job boards, company research, and career services programs such as networking receptions, etiquette dinners, and Career Prep Week.
 While individual counseling for exchange students is limited, exchange students are welcome to participate in most resources offered to large groups of students.

 International exchange students will receive an official Emory email address during exchange orientation and will have access to the student computer labs throughout the semester.
 In addition, the Goizueta Information Technology team provides a variety of technical and computer support to students.